-Middle and high school students from all school districts within the Greater San Antonio Area are encouraged to apply.
+Students from all school districts within the Greater San Antonio Area that meet the requirements outlined below are encouraged to apply.

 Year 1 Requirements

-- Students in grades 6 and 7 require a 90 or better grade in current (6 or 9 week term) mathematics, science and English class (85 or better if in honors or advanced placement)
+- 80 or better grade in most recent grading cycle (6 or 9 week term) mathematics, science and English class

 Year 2, 3 and 4 Requirements